Hanna10Domnich/cypress-petstore/docs/git-strategy.md

 7. **Delete merged branches** from the remote repository to keep it clean.

 ## Example Branch Names

 - `feature/login-page`
 - `bugfix/fix-navbar`
 - `hotfix/critical-bug`
 - `release/v1.2.0`

 ## Additional Guidelines

 - Keep branches focused on a single purpose.
 - Rebase or merge `develop` into your branch regularly to avoid large conflicts.
 - Do not commit build artifacts, secrets, or files listed in `.gitignore`.

 ---

+## Repository Enforcement Rules

+The following rules are enforced in this repository:

+- **Direct commits to `main` are not allowed.** All changes must go through a pull request (PR).
+- **At least one approval is required** for every PR before merging.
+- **Only squash merges are allowed.** Merge commits and rebase merges are disabled.
+- **Source branches are automatically deleted** after a PR is merged.

+These settings are managed via GitHub branch protection rules and repository settings.

+---